pH-7/youtube-to-medium-blog-posts-automation/readme.md

 ## ⚠️ Disclaimer

-This project is for educational purposes only.
+Please keep in mind that this **Videos to Posts Converter** project is for educational purposes only.
 Ensure you comply with YouTube's terms of service and Medium's API usage guidelines when using this script.

 <!-- GitHub's Markdown reference links -->
 [twitter-icon]: https://img.shields.io/badge/x-000000?style=for-the-badge&logo=x